PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 |

-Two convenience functions are also provided to visualize 1- and 2-dimensional functions given a set of Fourier coefficients:
+Two convenience functions are also provided to visualize 1- and 2-dimensional landscapes given a set of Fourier coefficients:
 :func:`~.pennylane.fourier.reconstruct_function_1D_plot` and
 :func:`~.pennylane.fourier.reconstruct_function_2D_plot`.
 For example,
 ``circuit_with_weights`` has two input parameters ``x[0]`` and ``x[1]``, and so we can plot its output: